The Honolulu Police Badge

 The second and third quarters are a yellow field with a ball pierced on a staff representing the Kapu Stick (Pulo’ulo’u), which was the emblem of authority and protection.

 In ancient times, the Pulo’ulo’u was placed at the gateway or door of the Ali’i’s home or other possessions, at sacred sites, and cities of refuge to which a person seeking safety might flee.
 The Kapu stick also signified prohibition and was the ultimate symbol of authority to the ancients.
 It was the Pulo’ulo’u that King Kauikeaouli (Kamehameha III) awarded to the first constables as a symbol of his royal authority in their office.
 It has remained the primary symbol of police authority this past century and a half.

 In the heart of the badge are two crossed paddles and a triangular flag on a green field.
 The paddles symbolize the Law of the Splintered Paddle or “Mamala Hoe Kanawai”, which was decreed by Kamehameha I, circa 1782, to protect travelers from wanton attack.
 The triangular flag, or Puwalu, represents a flag raised at sea above the sail of the chief’s canoe.

-Today silver badges are worn by Patrol Officers and gold badges by Sergeants and those of higher ranks.
+Today silver badges are worn by Patrol Officers and Corporals, and the gold badges by Sergeants and those of higher ranks.
 The badge may not be copied or reproduced without the expressed consent of the Chief of Police.